msyamkumar/cs320-s23-projects/labs/git-conflict/README.md

 1. In an SSH session, run `export EDITOR=nano` so that `nano` is your default editor for the following practice.

 2. Clone the directory first (run `git clone https://github.com/msyamkumar/cs320-s23-projects.git`).
-If you have already cloned it, run `git pull` to update the directory.
+If you have already cloned it, `cd` into the directory and then run `git pull` to update the directory.

 3. Navigate (with `cd`) to `labs/git-conflict` within the semester repo.
 Run `unzip repo.zip` to create a `repo` directory, which contains an `adder.py` program.
 (If you cannot run `unzip` correctly, try to install unzip by running `sudo apt-get install unzip`.
 Enter "9" for the prompt.)